openstack-archive/fuel-plugin-cinder-gcs/specs/spec.rst

 Develop Fuel plugin to automate Cinder configuration for using GCS backup driver.

-VMs backups are stored as objects in object storages like Swift or Ceph.
+VMs backups are stored as objects in object storage like Swift or Ceph.
 Also other objects are stored in object storage.
 Fuel GCS plugin impacts only backups.
 Other objects will be stored in the object storage selected during the environment creation.

 Before deployment user has to download and install the Fuel GCS plugin into Fuel Master.
 Driver inclusion and configuration will be done by Puppet manifests included in the plugin.